 In extremely rare cases major bone grafts are necessary to repair larger defects of the jaws.
 These defects may arise as a result of severe traumatic injuries (auto accidents etc.), tumor surgery, or congenital defects.
 Large defects are repaired using the patient’s own bone.
 The bone is harvested from different parts of the body outside of the mouth.
 The hip (iliac crest), and lateral knee (tibia), are common donor sites.
 These procedures are routinely performed in an operating room and require a hospital stay.

-Dr. Orth will refer you to an oral surgeon if these procedure are necessary.
+Dr. Orth is surgically trained if these procedure are necessary.

 |Normal bone tooth||After bone loss, after tooth loss|

 |Bone grafting for implant||Bone grafting with implant place|